 San Diego Event Photography Grand Opening Event

-The new store owners were nervous, excited and very friendly and all the participants were easy and a pleasure to work with.
+The new store owners were nervous, excited and very friendly and all the participants were a pleasure to work with.
 The customers were very appreciative to have a grocery store opening in their neighborhood and it was a fun event for everyone

 There was ample lighting inside the store with both fluorescent and large windows that provided plenty of daylight into the customer service areas.
 Because the daylight overpowered the fluorescents, there was no need to gel my flash so my setup was pretty basic and simple.

 The sun was directly behind the store’s main entrance and all the events outside, like the ribbon-cutting and presentations, were protected from the harsh light of the sun by the building and it’s overhang.
 I used fill flash set on auto and exposure compensation at -2.5 for most everything and kept the camera set on manual since the lighting stayed consistent.